 LONDON: Many industry observers assert that all Islamic banks’ products in essence are replicas of conventional banking products, be the Islamic deposits or financing products based on leasing or trade-based contracts.

 A replica, however, by its very nature and definition is inferior to the original and should sell for a significantly lower price.
 Islamic banks’ products are certainly not replicas in this sense, as in most cases they happen to be more expensive than their conventional counterparts.

 While structures of these products fulfill basic Shariah requirements, they are not novel in their economic profiles.
 Islamic banking faces cynicism from those who expect it to be different from conventional banking not merely in terms of adherence to Shariah principles but also in terms of its socio-economic implications.

 What Islamic banks are doing wrong

-Because of limited economic value addition by Islamic banks and financial institution and relative dearness of Islamic financial products, Islamic banking and finance has emerged as an elitist phenomenon.
-It is therefore not a co-incidence that it is more popular in the countries where Muslims have higher per-capita income and wealth.
-Within other countries, Islamic banking and finance is serving the relatively affluent segments of the society.
+Because of limited economic value addition by Islamic banks and financial institutions and relative dearness of Islamic financial products, Islamic banking and finance have emerged as an elitist phenomenon.
+It is therefore not a coincidence that it is more popular in the countries where Muslims have higher per-capita income and wealth.
+Within other countries, Islamic banking and finance are serving the relatively affluent segments of society.